 - Exception: You are also eligible if you hold an elementary education endorsement but are not currently employed as an elementary teacher.

-Your add-on endorsement must be in a subject or geographic shortage area, including the following:
+Your add-on endorsement must be in a subject or geographic shortage area.
+Review the complete list of regional shortages.

 - You must take one of the following pathways to add the endorsement:

 - Completion of an add-on endorsement program at a college or university.